 De-escalation.
 Verbal Self Defense, also known as Verbal Judo or Verbal Aikido.
 This is defined as using one's words to prevent, de-escalate, or end an attempted assault.
 It's a way of using words as weapons or as a shield.

-There are hundreds if not thousands styles of martial arts out there.
-But we’ve put together a list of the best and worst martial arts for self defense.
-Being proficient in any one of them can give you confidence to protect yourself.
+There are hundreds if not thousands of styles of martial arts out there.
+But we've put together a list of the best and worst martial arts for self-defense.
+Being proficient in any one of these martial arts can give you the confidence to protect yourself.

-Jiu-Jitsu is a martial art that can trace its roots back to a battlefield art of the Samurai of Japan.
-These warriors were armoured and on horseback.
+Jiu-Jitsu is a martial art that can trace its roots back to a battlefield art of the Samurai of Japan and got a massive boost with the introduction of Brazilian Jiu-Jitsu and mixed martial arts.
+These warriors were armored and on horseback.
 Thus Jiu-Jitsu was developed for the samurai to fight if they found themselves disarmed while in combat.
 Jiu-Jitsu later evolved to include throwing, joint-locks and strangles.
 Alongside various striking moves found in other combative arts.
 Jiu-Jitsu focuses on grappling with an emphasis on ground fighting.

 Jiu-Jitsu has a variety of core principles that are woven into the fabric of this martial art.